Kim showered Trump with flattery in letter before Hanoi summit

 Former officials said North Korea's negotiating stance made it relatively easy for the United States to walk away from the talks, as it offered a vague proposal on its Yongbyon nuclear site in return for a major concession in the form of a relaxation of the bulk of international sanctions.

-Both national security adviser John Bolton and Secretary of State Pompeo advised the president to reject the offer, former officials said.
+Both Pompeo and national security adviser John Bolton advised the president to reject the offer, former officials said.